 - Antibiotic use is the single most important factor in antibiotic resistance, and the CDC estimates that 30-50% of all antibiotics prescribed are either unnecessary or inappropriate.

 - Fluoroquinolones like Cipro are not the best choice for treatment of uncomplicated urinary tract infections (UTIs) in Travis County.
+Most UTIs are caused by E. coli, and Nitrofurantoin and Cephalexin are more effective at killing E.coli than Cipro.
+Cipro promotes drug-resistant organisms like the CRE.
+Additionally, the FDA issued several warnings against fluoroquinolones in 2018.

 - Most UTIs are caused by E. coli, and Nitrofurantoin and Cephalexin are more effective at killing E.coli than Cipro.